ricklancee/privacy-factory/readme.md

 Instead of using `new Function()` use a factory to create new instances that ensure data privacy.
 Allows to compose different objects toghether.
 "Favor  composition over inheritance."

+This is based on a information from the talk [Classical Inheritance is Obsolete - How to Think in Prototypal OO by Eric Elliot](https://vimeo.com/69255635) as an exercise.

 ### Usage